Isla Mujeres#2 in Best Things To Do in Cancun

 - 3.5Food Scene

 To escape the frantic beat of Cancún's nightlife and beaches, head to Isla Mujeres (or the Island of Women).
-There is little to do on this small island just eight miles off the Yucatán Peninsula, but travelers want it that way.
+There is little to do on this small, 4-mile island just a 20-minute ferry ride from Cancun, but travelers like it that way.

-You can reach Isla Mujeres by ferry from three different Cancún ports: Punta Sam, Puerto Juarez and Gran Puerto.
-You can learn more about ferry service by in our Getting Around Cancún section.
+You can reach Isla Mujeres by ferry from several different terminals in the Hotel Zone, including Playa Tortugas and Playa Caracol, as well as Cancun center.
+Several of the city's top guided tours also make stops on the island.
+You can learn more about the ferry service in our Getting Around Cancún section.